gkrizek/ghi/README.md

 #### Contents

-The Ghi file is where you specify things like repositories, branches, channels, IRC details, etc. Ghi uses something called a "Pool" to determine which events do what.
+The Ghi file is where you specify things like repositories, branches, channels, and IRC/Mastodon/Matrix details.
+Ghi uses something called a "Pool" to determine which events do what.
 A Pool can have 1 or more repositories and 1 or more channels.
 You can also list multiple pools in a single Ghi instance.
 So you could have both `gkrizek/repo1` and `gkrizek/repo2` sending messages to `#my-cool-channel` while also having `gkrizek/repo3` sending messages to `#other-cool-channel` and `#last-cool-channel` (and of course many more variations of that).

 The top two required parameters of the Ghi file are `version` and `pools`.
 Currently there is only a version `1` of the Ghi file, but `pools` will be a list of Pool configurations.
 Each Pool is required to define some GitHub information like repository names and validation secrets.
 They will also need to specify IRC data like nick, host, password, and channels.